gutenbergtools/ebookmaker/USAGE.md

 ## Special classes

 Ebookmaker recognizes a number of special classes that can be used to modify its HTML conversion.
-There are 4 "x-ebookmaker" classes:
+There are 4 "`x-ebookmaker`" classes:

- - Ebookmaker adds the class `x-ebookmaker` to the `body` element inside the epubs it builds.
-This can be then be used by css so styles that are only active insude an ebook file.
+ - Ebookmaker adds the class `x-ebookmaker` to the `body` element inside the EPUBs it builds.
+This can be then be used by css to make styles that are only active inside an ebook file.
 This class replaces a deprecated 'handheld' @media query.
- - The `x-ebookmaker-important` class on an image element tells ebookmaker not to remove the image, even in no-images builds.
+ - The `x-ebookmaker-important` class on an image element tells ebookmaker not to remove the image, even in `*.noimages` builds.
  - The `x-ebookmaker-drop` class tells ebookmaker to remove an element and its descendents from ebook builds.
 Don't use this class to prevent a file from being crawled - use `rel='nofollow'` instead.
  - As described above, Ebookmaker adds the `x-ebookmaker-pageno` class to  elements whose content has been stripped because they use a class that indicates they represent page numbers.